-9 Things You (Probably) Didn’t Know About Bob Dylan
+Happy 78th Birthday Bob Dylan: 9 Things You (Probably) Didn’t Know About the Legendary Singer

 Photo: Getty Images

-In honour of singer-songwriter Bob Dylan’s Nobel Prize in Literature, we look at his storied career in music.
+In honour of the singer-songwriter 78th birthday (May 24, 2019), we look at Bob Dylan’s storied career in music.

 However, Dylan failed to travel to Sweden to pick up the award or deliver the lecture required to receive the monetary prize.
 As of March 29, 2017, Dylan has agreed to meet with the Swedish Academy where he is giving two upcoming concerts.
 There’s no word yet as to whether Dylan will agree to give a lecture, but if the songwriter refuses to deliver it by June, he will have to forfeit the prize money.

 But the news hasn’t dampened the spirits of Dylan’s lifelong fans…